 “You know what usually happens though?
 Nobody asks for them,” she added to my surprise.
 So people just leave them behind?
 “Yes, they just think they’re lost and don’t even try.”

 Moral of the story: don’t lose hope too soon.

 Call Your Phone

-If you’ve left your phone behind at airport security or the airplane itself, you can use the old strategy of calling your own number and see if somebody answers.
-You can always try calling the airport right afterwards if you receive no response, in case they located it.
+If you’ve left your phone behind at airport security or on the airplane itself, you can use the old strategy of calling your own number and see if somebody answers.
+You can always try calling the airport right afterward if you receive no response, in case they located it.

 What if you left behind a tablet?
 You can try sending an e-mail, or an iMessage if you happen to have left behind an iPad.
 While this strategy will hit a brick wall if your tablet is password-protected, it doesn’t hurt to try.